 This is something most people have questions about when they start a design project - that is if they've never worked with a designer before.
 I'm going to explain, step-by-step, how my design business purchases furniture and decor for our clients.

 This is important to know before you start a project.
 Most of the products design studios sell are customized in some way, making the process of ordering them a bit more complicated than simply picking up the phone and placing an order.

 After everything is selected and designed, quotes for furnishings items we present are obtained from showrooms, vendors, workrooms.
 Then we input all that information and formulate our proposals.

 Clients then pay in full for items and we place the orders.
-Since many items are custom and almost all vendors need to be paid by me in full prior to installation, I require either a payment in full.
-Once a client pays for that item, I don’t charge any more for time spent on that item.
-Time spent is included in the cost.
+Since many items are custom and almost all vendors need to be paid by me in full prior to installation, I require a payment in full.

-In addition to our design fees, I have a minimal markup on items purchased through my studio.
+In addition to our design fees, I have a minimal markup on items purchased through my studio, for procurement.
 The markup on top of my wholesale cost is somewhere between 30-40%, depending on the item, cost and quantity.

 When Payment Is Due

 Nothing is ordered until we have money from you for that item and it has been cleared for use in our account.
 So, for instance, if a client pays via credit card, the transaction might not be complete until 2-3 days after the payment was initiated.
 Once that money actually makes its way into our account that is when the ordering will begin.